-- No illegal activity may be conducted using the District's computers, networks, or online communication and information systems. - Students must not access or distribute offensive, obscene, inflammatory, or pornographic materials, or participate in "sexting" (see Section II for the definition). - Students shall not intentionally spread, or attempt to spread computer viruses, vandalize data, infiltrate systems, or degrade/disrupt computer and/or network performance. - All users of computers, networks, and online communications and information systems shall adhere to laws regarding copyright.
+- Students must not access or distribute offensive, obscene, inflammatory, or pornographic materials, or participate in "sexting". - Students shall not intentionally spread, or attempt to spread computer viruses, vandalize data, infiltrate systems, or degrade/disrupt computer and/or network performance. - All users of computers, networks, and online communications and information systems shall adhere to laws regarding copyright.